alvarogarcia7/blog_source/content/blog/draft_how-manage-learning-backlog.md

 ## Introduction

-Given that learning is also an economic art --described as having unlimited topics to learn, while having limited resouces for learning TODO add source--, we must find a way to manage that study time accordingly.
+Given that learning is also an economic art --described as having unlimited topics to learn, while having limited resources for learning TODO add source--, we must find a way to manage that study time accordingly.

 I believe we already have a way of managing it, whether you know it or not: the way you currently do it.
 Even not doing it, this is a policy as well.
 This article tries to explain which is my policy for studying and learning.